LIRA vs RRSP: What Should You Consider for Retirement?

 However, because you cannot add outside funds into a LIRA, they fit best with retirees who don’t need extra financial assistance outside their pension plan.

-When You Can Use LIRA Funds Pre-Retirement?
+When Can You Use LIRA Funds Pre-Retirement?

 What Is a RRSP?